 The Worst Years: 2008, 2010

-The 2008 model carried over the airbag and steering problems from 2007 but threw some new curveballs, especially in the transmission and suspension departments.
+The 2008 model carried over the airbag and steering issues from 2007 but threw some new curveballs, especially in the transmission and suspension departments.

 One frequent gripe was rear wheel misalignment, leading to premature wear on the rear tires.